Stephenjoel2k/MusicHabits-API/README.md

 1. Calls the SpotifyAPI and successfully authenticates a user.
 2. Fetches and updates the user's recently played catalogue when user logins in.
 3. User can view their top artists/tracks

-4.
+## Upcoming
-5. ( Upcoming ) Automatically calls the user's recently played every hour to update it.
+1. ( Upcoming ) Add refresh tokens to automatically call the user's recently played every hour to update it.
+2. Add Data Visualization/Charts on Demand.
+3. Add the feature to create groups.

 ## Sprints